Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath.md

 ### Testing Server-controlled Network Variables

+Now we will test the Server-controlled Network Variable works as we intended.

 1. Select **File > Build and Run**.
 1. Stop the player.
 1. Launch the client and server together in a terminal as shown in [Testing the command line helper](#testing-the-command-line-helper).